- 1 413.1.1 Description

 Micro-surfacing is not a structural layer and will not bridge any distress.
-It only fills depressions and will not stop further rutting.
-It does not contain rejuvenators, but hard asphalt, which will not rejuvenate an oxidized surface.
-It does not fill or seal cracks.
-Existing cracks will reflect through the micro-surfacing within a few months.
+Micro-surfacing will not stop further rutting, does not contain rejuvenators and will not rejuvenate an oxidized surface, and does not fill or seal cracks.
+Existing cracks wider than ¼-inch should be crack filled or pre-treated with a scrub seal or seal coat prior to a micro-surface.
+Otherwise, existing cracks will reflect through the micro-surfacing within a few months.

 Micro-surfacing is applied using a slurry/screed operation.
 It may be used to fill ruts, one at a time, or, for shallower rutting, it may be used with a "scratch" coat, just filling the low or shallow points to restore the cross slope.
 There is some consolidation as the water leaves, thus deeper applications should be done in multiple layers with a time interval in between applications.